clusterio/clusterio/docs/devs/protocol.md

 }
 ```

-Master server reply signaling the session is established and ready.
+Controller reply signaling the session is established and ready.

 ```json
 {